sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/sql_database/setup.md

 2. Add credentials for your SQL database

-    To connect to your SQL database, `dlt` would need to authenticate using necessary credentials.
-To enable this, paste your credentials in the `secrets.toml` file created inside the `.dlt/` folder in the following format:
+    To connect to your SQL database, `data_load_tool` would need to authenticate using necessary credentials.
+To enable this, paste your credentials in the `secrets.toml` file created inside the `.data_load_tool/` folder in the following format:
     ```toml
     [sources.sql_database.credentials]
     drivername = "mysql+pymysql" # driver name for the database